yourduskquibbles/webannoyances/README.md

 ## Discord Server

-Join the [yourduskquibbles Discord Server](https://discord.me/yourduskquibbles) for faster reporting of issues and chat.
+Join the yourduskquibbles Discord Server @ https://discord.me/yourduskquibbles for faster reporting of issues and chat.